 VPN types sorted by use-cases

 VPN types are not the same as VPN services.
 Let me make a car analogy.
-If VPNs, in general, were cars, types of VPNs would be like types of cars: hatchbacks, sedans, SUVs, and so on.
+If VPNs were cars, types of VPNs would be like types of cars: hatchbacks, sedans, SUVs, and so on.
 They differ in implementation and function.

-VPN services would be like car manufacturers: so if your car may come from Hyundai, Ford, or SsangYong, your VPN may come from Surfshark, Nord, or some other company.
+VPN services, then, would be like car manufacturers: if your car may come from Hyundai, Ford, or SsangYong, your VPN may come from Surfshark, Nord Security, or some other company.

 In this metaphor, a free VPN is a box with four wheels.
 One of those wheels is loose.

-Also, our tech nerds up to the CTO level say that there is no hard sorting of VPN types and no SI-system-approved table.
+Our tech nerds up to the CTO level say that there is no hard sorting of VPN types and no SI-system-approved table.
 But people love doing it anyway, so we’re doing it.
-Here’s our take:

 Remote access VPNs — for businesses and individuals